Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 Ability levels

-• Guests should have good overall fitness and be comfortable spending multiple days outdoors.
+- Guests should have good overall fitness and be comfortable camping.

 Trip difficulty

-• Rapids range from Class 2 to Class 6.
+- Rapids range from Class III to Class IV+.

-• Daily itineraries include rafting, inflatable whitewater and sea kayaking, stand-up paddle boarding, and hiking
+- Daily itineraries include rafting, inflatable Kayaking, and sea kayaking.

 Safety and support

-• Guests receive comprehensive safety briefings and instructions before partaking in activities.
+- Guests receive comprehensive safety briefings and instructions before partaking in river activities.

 What’s included

-• 6 days of guided actives (4 days rafting, 2 days sea kayaking)
+- 6 days of guided activities (4 days rafting/inflatable kayaking, 2 days sea kayaking)

 Not Included on Magpie Trip